Lepton5628/libhex/README.md

  0. Get Cygwin.

+ 0.5.
+Get a bottle of scotch and a litre of coffee.
+You're gonna need 'em.

  1. I'm afraid your on your own now.
 Try using the Linux/Unix instructions.
 And hope that I have implemented a cross platform graphical solution.

  2. Pray to the first pantheon of deities that comes to mind.
 And may the gods have mercy on your soul.